danielmiao00/Automated-Teller-Machine/readme.txt

 Daniel Miao
 UID: 010839033

+An automated bank teller program that utilizes socket programming, should keep server alive so that a client can exit and re-enter the same account and preserve the data.

 This program should run like:
 Run server.py with localhost and port number
 Run client.py with localhost and port number.